ihippik/wal-listener/README.md

 If you'd like to ignore messages that originate on these upstream databases, set `listener.dropForeignOrigin: true`.

+__NOTE__: `listener.dropForeignOrigin` only works on Postgres v16 or later, as Postgres only sends the required replication messages on this version.

-Here's what that might look like:
+Here's what the setup might look like:

 ```